ucberkeley/savio-training-parallel-2016/parallel.md

 # Example of hybrid parallelization with Python using threaded linear algebra

-[ CP to work through this - check that Python on Savio is linked to MKL ]
+[ CP to work through this - check that threaded ATLAS is used ]

 # Example use of standard software: R